swadloon-org/swadloon/packages/core-design-system-docs/docs/en.demos.md

 ---
-name: Overview
+name: Demos
 tags:
-  - overview
+  - demo
 ---

-# Design System Documentation
+# Demos

 These are the principles that shape how we design every aspect of the interfaces.